Basic Structure of the Department

 - The department does not offer a placement exam for Greek.
 Any student who has had instruction in Ancient Greek and wishes to be placed in the appropriate level course should make an appointment with Professor Hakan Tell (Hakan.P.Tell@Dartmouth.edu).

-- Both Greek and Latin courses are numbered 1-3-10 in a three-term introductory and intermediate sequence.
-A student can fulfill the College’s Language Requirement in two terms by taking the 1-3 sequence in either language.
-The 10 course satisfies the Literature Distributive.
+- Both Greek and Latin courses are numbered 1-3-10/15 in a three-term introductory and intermediate sequence.
+A student can fulfill the College's Language Requirement in two terms by taking the 1-3 sequence in either language.
+The 10 or 15 courses satisfy the Literature Distributive.

 - An alternative to the two-term Greek sequence is GRK 1-3, Intensive Greek (winter term), which introduces students to the fundamentals of Greek grammar in an intensive mode.
 Completion of this double course will also satisfy the college language requirement.